silasoyibs/Velocity-Task-Manager/README.md

-CasaLavoro – Realtime Task Manager
+Velocity-Task-Manager

-CasaLavoro is a real-time task management dashboard built with Next.js (App Router), PocketBase, Tailwind CSS, and Framer Motion.
+Velocity-Task-Manager is a real-time task management dashboard built with Next.js (App Router), PocketBase, Tailwind CSS, and Framer Motion.
 It focuses on fast UI updates, smooth animations, and a clean developer-friendly structure — all written in JavaScript.

 🚀 Tech Stack